APorkolab/Miserere-Mei/README.md

 The game can be completed in about half an hour if the player takes the appropriate route, however, the planned side quests and secondary locations have not been added yet.

-## Main specifiations of the game
+## Main specifications of the game

 The software is currently on version 0.8.

 The structure of the project is currently two parts.

 One is a Java backend application based on a Spring, and the other is a Typescript-based application based on Angular.
+At the backend part of the project, you must specify the dev profile name in the runtime configuration to make it easier to access web services during development.
+The parameter passed on the command line should be:
+> -Dspring.profiles.active=dev

-Attached to the backend part of the project, there is another run-config.png which shows the settings needed to start the backend in the IntelliJ Idea Community.
+This setting is needed to start the backend in the IntelliJ Idea.

 ## Spring Backend
 I have assembled a basic Spring project with https://start.spring.io/.
 In this project I added some classes: